- About GSE

 I was not awarded a grant.
 What other kinds of assistance are available to me?

-Aside from Penn GSE merit scholarships, most international students will finance the remainder of their degree through a combination of personal finances, employer benefits and outside scholarships.
+Aside from Penn GSE merit scholarships, most international students will finance the remainder of their degree through a combination of personal finances, employee benefits, and outside scholarships.
 Many of our students apply for a Graduate Associate position in the College Houses, which pays for your housing and a meal plan.
 You can also apply for non-work-study positions on-campus through the Student Employment Office.

 Can I borrow a loan from a US institution to cover my expenses?